Get help with pest animals

 Did you know Adelaide has a large population of foxes?
 They can be found everywhere from our beaches to our foothills, suburbs to the CBD, even golf courses, public gardens, and Rundle Mall.

 You’re more likely to spot a fox at night while they’re foraging for food.
-While it’s not uncommon to spot one during the day, they usually spend the daylight hours hiding under houses, sheds, and drain pipes.
+While it’s not uncommon to spot one during the day, they usually spend the daylight hours in their dens or under houses, sheds, dense vegetation, and in stormwater drain pipes.

-They’ve become so widespread in metropolitan Adelaide’s city and suburbs as well as regional areas that eradicating them is just not feasible.
-Instead, it’s important we learn how to live with them and limit their access to your yard.
+Being so widespread in metropolitan Adelaide and surrounding suburbs, eradicating them is typically not feasible.
+Instead, we prioritse managing foxes to protect key native species and sites.
+In other areas, it is important we learn how to live with them and minimise their impact.

 European red foxes are a declared pest animal under the Landscape South Australia Act 2019.
 There are two key elements that make an animal a pest, they are: